benjaminheng/knowledge-base/content/games/spelunky-2.md

 `// TODO: this section needs work.
 Haven't fully discovered this part yet.`

-On 7-1 `// TODO: confirm this`, find Waddler and retrieve Huo Yi's bow.
-Get the arrow from the Sun challenge (`// TODO: confirm this is on 6-1`).
+On 7-1, find Waddler and retrieve Huo Yi's bow.
+Get the arrow from the Sun challenge.

-`// TODO: is it better to do the Sun Challenge or kill the arrow lady?`
+Sun challenge strategy: Whichever direction you start the challenge, head forward and diagonally upwards.
+For instance if facing east, head northeast.
+In the corner will be a spear trap and a mob spawner.
+Bomb the spawner and stand above the trap.
+Mobs should hopefully be unable to reach you.

 On 7-4, kill Hundun.
 Once dead, shoot arrow into eye.